Last Updated on Sep 15, 2022

-Officially there is no way to downgrade the iOS 15 beta to iOS Public final, no matter what smartphone you use, downgrading to a lower version is restricted.
-But there is always a hack to make things work; here we will show you how to restore the iPhone in recovery mode which will bring back the latest iOS on your device.
+Officially there is a way to downgrade the iOS 16 beta to iOS Public final, no matter what smartphone you use, downgrading to a lower version is restricted.
+But there is always a trick to make things work; here we will show you how to restore the iPhone in recovery mode which will bring back the latest iOS on your device.
 Before restoring the iPhone into recovery mode, make sure to back up the iPhone.
 Your iPhone will be a clean slate once you restore it, so the backup will help you to get back all the data to the iPhone as it is.

 How to Rollback to iOS Public from iOS Beta Version Using Finder on Mac